List of Curb Your Enthusiasm recurring roles: Doctor Morrison

-Doctor Morrison (Philip Baker Hall, Seasons 4, 7) is a doctor who treats Larry for a cut he got when Mel Brooks hit him in the head with a door in "Mel's Offer".
+Doctor Morrison (Philip Baker Hall, seasons 4, 7) is a doctor who treats Larry for a cut he got when Mel Brooks hit him in the head with a door in "Mel's Offer".
 He returned in "The Hot Towel" to treat a hand injury Larry received due to a hot towel on a flight that Larry thought was "put in the microwave".
 He ended up giving Larry his personal number to ease the communication between the two, but regretted the decision instantly.
 He first appeared in "Mel's Offer".

 Dr. Mark

-Dr. Mark (Rob Huebel, Season 5) is a neighbor of the Davids who Larry accuses of stealing his newspaper in "The Seder".
+Dr. Mark (Rob Huebel, season 5) is a neighbor of the Davids who Larry accuses of stealing his newspaper in "The Seder".
 In "The Korean Bookie" Mark becomes engaged and invites Cheryl and Larry to their wedding.
 Larry learns at the reception that Mark performed breast implant surgery for Rachel Heineman, who paid Mark with Larry's money.

 Dean Weinstock

-Dean Weinstock (Wayne Federman, Seasons 1, 7) was Larry and Cheryl's next-door neighbor with a fixation on Julia Louis-Dreyfus.
+Dean Weinstock (Wayne Federman, seasons 1, 7) was Larry and Cheryl's next-door neighbor with a fixation on Julia Louis-Dreyfus.
 Weinstock first appeared in "The Wire".
 Later appeared in "Vehicular Fellatio".

 Anna

-Anna (Gina Gershon, Seasons 4, 6) is a Hasidic dry cleaner whom Larry frequents.
+Anna (Gina Gershon, seasons 4, 6) is a Hasidic dry cleaner whom Larry frequents.
 In "The Survivor", Larry arranges to have sex with her at a hotel as a part of his 10th wedding anniversary gift from Cheryl, but an earthquake and the subsequent hotel evacuation caused the affair to be cut short.
 In "The Anonymous Donor", Larry brings her a semen-stained linen sheet for her to clean.

 Mr. Takahashi

-Mr. Takahashi (Dana Lee, Season 7–11) is the owner of the country club Larry and his friends golf at, he first appears in season 7's "The Black Swan".
+Mr. Takahashi (Dana Lee, seasons 2, 7, 9–12) is the owner of the country club Larry and his friends golf at, he first appears in season 2 episode 1 "The Car Salesman" and then comes back again in season 7's "The Black Swan".
 Mr. Takahashi imposes strict rules in the club, such as banning cellphone usage in the dining room.
 He is often at odds with Larry, who accidentally killed Takahashi's beloved black swan during a golf outing.